Samic8/samdawson.dev/src/posts/magic-numbers.md

 </div>
 ```

-On first pass we might code up some CSS like this, which achieves the desired layout
+On first pass we might code up some CSS like this, which achieves the desired layout.

 ```css
 .select-group {